I’ve blogged a lot about laundry over the years — but never-the-less, it’s still one of the more common questions I receive each week.

 6. I don’t have lots of clothes baskets.

 In my own experience (and working with many disorganized clients) laundry overload is caused not by the amount of dirty clothing waiting to be washed, but the amount of CLEAN clothing waiting to be folded and put away.

-I’m guessing that many of you think I’m crazy right now — and if my grandmother had a computer to read this post, she would be shaking her head along with you
+I realize some of you might think I’m crazy — if my grandmother had a computer to read this post, she would be shaking her head along with you. 🙂

-I don’t hate doing laundry by any means, but it’s certainly not a priority over work, family, or relaxation… so why make it any more challenging or labor-intensive than it has to be… right?
+I don’t hate doing laundry by any means, but it’s certainly not a priority over family, work, or free time, so why make it any more challenging or labor-intensive than it has to be… right?

 Do you share any of my laundry don’ts?
 Do you have any of your own don’ts?